freightlive/bumbal-geocode/README.md

 #### Setting providers

 - Passing providers in constructor will set provider priority to the order in which providers were presented.
-- Adding a provider through the `setProvider(GeoProvider $provider, int $priority = 0)` method will add a provider and order the provider list according to the `$priority` parameter.
-When two providers are given with the same priority, the last one added will take precedence.
+- Adding a provider through the `setProvider(GeoProvider $provider, int $priority = 0)` method will insert the provider according to the `$priority` parameter.
+When two providers are inserted with the same priority, the last one added will take precedence.

 #### Getting providers

-- `getProviders()` method will return all providers in priority and precedence order.
+- `getProviders()` will return all providers in priority and precedence order.
 - `getProviders(int $priority)` will return all providers with `$priority` in precedence order.
-- `getProvider(int $index)` will return the provider on `$index` in the list.
+- `getProvider(int $index)` will return the provider on position `$index` in the list.